team-capex/big-map-archive-api-client/README.md

   save it to a file.

 Options:
-  --config-file FILE  Relative path to the file specifying the domain name and
+  --config-file FILE  Path to the YAML file that specifies the domain name and
+                      a personal access token for the targeted BIG-MAP Archive.
+See bma_config.yaml in the GitHub repository.
+                      [required]
-                      a personal access token for the targeted BIG-MAP Archive.  [default: bma_config.yaml] --record-id TEXT    Id of the published version of an archive entry (e.g., "pxrf9-zfh45").  [required] --output-file FILE  Relative path to the file where the obtained record's metadata will be exported to.  [default:
+  --record-id TEXT    Id of the published version of an archive entry (e.g.,
-                      data/output/metadata.json]
+                      "pxrf9-zfh45").  [required]
+  --output-file FILE  Path to the JSON file where the obtained record's
-  --help              Show this message and exit.
+                      metadata will be exported to.  [required] --help              Show this message and exit.
 ```